-“Polyp” is a descriptive term for a small growth of tissue in the lining of the nose or sinuses.
-They most commonly occur as a result of inflammation of the nose from chronic rhinosinusitis; however, in rare cases they are associated with a tumor.
-Because of this, patients diagnosed with a polyp should be seen by an ear, nose, and throat doctor.
+Polyps are growths of tissue in the lining of your nose or sinuses.
+They most commonly occur as a result of inflammation of the nose from chronic rhinosinusitis; however, in rare cases they can be associated with a tumor.
+Because of this, patients diagnosed with a polyp should be seen by an ear, nose, and throat specialist.

 Polyps can be associated with benign tumors, and less commonly with cancerous tumors.
-Nasal polyps associated with tumors usually occur on one side of the nose—as opposed to chronic rhinosinusitis associated polyps, which usually occur on both sides of the nose.
+Nasal polyps associated with tumors usually occur on one side of the nose—as opposed to polyps associated with chronic rhinosinusitis, which usually occur on both sides of the nose.